English I/English I Honors

 Pre-requisites: The student needs to have a 3.0 GPA and strong reading and essay writing skills (determined by the prior English teachers and / or enrolled in dual-enrollment English) and be highly motivated to do the reading required for this course.
 They also need to be self-motivated to study and learn outside the classroom.

 This course is for the highly motivated student who wants the opportunity to test for college credit as well as high school credit.
-This class covers the time from the American Colonial Period to the present, giving them a more in-depth study of the events that shaped the nation of today.
+This class covers the time from Early American Societies to the present, giving them a more in-depth study of the events that shaped the nation of today.
 It is designed to give the student a taste of college work and possibly college credit before leaving high school and also fulfills the state requirement for US history.

 AP Human Geography